adus/portal-documentation/_documents/gettingstarted.md

 title: "Getting Started with the Portal API"
 ---

-The Portal API offers a publicly available means of accessing the data in the Portal archive;
-and no token required in order to make a request.
+The PORTAL API offers a publicly available means of accessing the data.
+At the moment, a token is not required in order to make a request.

 The base URL for the API is:
 <br />